JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 g (generic function with 1 method)
 ```

-In this example, the `g` function subtracts `1` from the given `x` and then multiply it by `2` and returns the result
+In this example, the `g` function subtracts `1` from the input `x` and then returns its multiplication by `2`.

 ```jldoctest functions
 julia> g(3)
 4
 ```

-However, for better code readability, the traditional multiline syntax should be used for more complex functions.
+However, for better code readability, the traditional multiline syntax is preferred for more complex functions.

 ```@raw html
 <div class = "exercise-body">